 Pine honey has high PH level, prevents the bacteria growth that causes infections.

 In addition to being rich in vitamin A, honey is a valuable source of iron and calcium.

 It is also rich in terms of proteins and amino acids.

 Due to those features it is preferable for apitherapy (treatment with bee products).
 Pine Honey has a darker color and hardly crystallises.

 Pine Honey differs from other types of honeys in that it contains more natural enzymes, amino acids and minerals.
 For this reason, it is also preferred in child nutrition.

-Pine honey has better average values from blossom honey and acacia honey types in terms of minerals and anti-oxidant capacity.
+Pine honey has better average values than blossom honey and acacia honey types in terms of minerals and antioxidant capacity.

 12 times of Acacia Honey

 5 times of Acacia Honey